 “The manager’s schedule is for bosses.
 It’s embodied in the traditional appointment book, with each day cut into one-hour intervals.
-You can block off several hours for a single task if you need to, but by default you change what you’re doing every hour.
-When you use time that way, it’s merely a practical problem to meet with someone.
-Find an open slot in your schedule, book them, and you’re done.
+You can block off several hours for a single task if you need to, but by default, you change what you’re doing every hour.
+When you use the time that way, it’s merely a practical problem to meet with someone.
+Find an open slot in your schedule, book them, and you’re done.”

 Much of the stress of a tech leader’s schedule comes from making the adjustment from one kind of schedule to the other.
 In this case, understanding the difference itself can go a long way to reducing the stress tech leaders put on themselves, and toward making improvements.

 Graham also suggests ways to accommodate the two kinds of time.
 For example, those used to (or who need to maintain) a schedule according to maker time can hold “office hours,” concentrating their business meetings in a single block at the end of the day.
 Or they can schedule their “maker time” at night, when they’re less likely to be interrupted, and use the day for “business stuff.”